 - A Call to Action on her website from October 2012, one month ahead of her annual memorial service at Evergreen Cemetery, demanding that the cemetery “tear down the Jim Jones Memorial ‘Wall of Shame'”; and

-- An interview on San Francisco’s public radio station KQED on November 18, 2013, the 35th anniversary of the Jonestown deaths.
+- An article on the website of San Francisco’s public radio station KQED on November 18, 2013, the 35th anniversary of the Jonestown deaths [Editor’s note: The URL for the interview itself is defunct].

 Other information about Jynona Norwood can be found through her website for The Miracle Wall.